 The dichotomy does, however, seem to be unfortunately named.
 It would perhaps be better to call it the ‘government / public’ or ‘government / citizenry’ dichotomy, or something along those lines, rather than defining part of ourselves in the negative as ‘non-government’.
 All of us, whether working in the public, private, community or household sectors, receive our incomes and make our personal payments as members of households and therefore are part of the non-government.
 At the same time, government is a vehicle that we have constructed for ourselves to carry out various functions in a collective manner.
 No individual receives income or makes personal payments as part of government.
 Rather, the government’s spending, taxing and other activities are conducted on our behalf, for public purpose, and are meant to be democratically accountable, and held to account by us.
 We are all part of government, just as we are all part of non-government.
 If we fail to hold our government to account, and government becomes unaccountable, we have let ourselves down, both in our roles as government and non-government.

 MMT makes clear that if a community chooses to retain for itself full currency sovereignty, vested in government, then the basis on which economic activity occurs can, in principle, be opened up completely to a democratic determination.
 This points a way forward, beyond capitalism, to socialism or communism in the event that such a transformation ever becomes the political will.
-In the meantime, it makes clear the viability of various shades of social democracy and managed capitalism.
+In the meantime, it makes clear the viability of various shades of social democracy.
 And, of course, the possibilities are not all progressive in nature, as the recent turn towards fascism in some countries demonstrates.

 Upon understanding MMT, the falsity of the neoliberal mantra, “there is no alternative”, is easily recognized.
 In reality, there are very many social possibilities open to us in a state money system.